Is it an Optimist?

 Personal buoyancy, bailer (tied in), paddle (tied in) etc.

-4.2 (a) The helmsman shall wear personal buoyancy to the minimum standard EN393:1995 (CE 50 Newtons), or USCG Type III, or AUS AS1512 or AUS AS1499.
+4.2 (a) The helmsman shall wear a personal flotation device to the minimum standard ISO 12402-5 (Level 50) or equivalent.
 All fastening devices supplied by the manufacturer shall be used in the manner intended.
-A whistle shall be carried securely attached to the personal buoyancy device.
+A whistle shall be carried securely attached to the personal flotation device.

 4.3 The following equipment shall be on board while racing: